link1905/system-design-101/content/docs/data-persistence/event-streaming-platform/_index.md

 This ensures that any newly added or previously corrupted replicas can catch up with the latest data.

 **In-Sync Replicas (ISR)** are those replicas currently in sync with the primary partition.
-This is governed by a configurable time threshold.
+This is governed by a configurable time **threshold**.
 If a replica's last fetch exceeds the threshold, it is considered **out-of-sync**.

 For example, with an ISR threshold of `2 seconds`, a replica that fetched data last at `00:02` while the primary is at `00:05` is **out-of-sync**.